shubh-Im/Telecom-Customer-Churn-Analysis/README.md

-# Contract Insights: How Telecom Customers Stay or Leave

 # 📉 Contract Insights: How Telecom Customers Stay or Leave

 This project explores churn patterns in a telecom company’s customer base using data analytics.
 The goal is to identify key drivers of churn and propose actionable strategies to improve customer retention.